kamildemocko/pynoidle/README.md

 # PyNoIdle

-A lightweight Python application that prevents your system from going idle by subtly moving the mouse cursor.
+A lightweight Python application that prevents your system from going idle by subtly simulating keyboard activity.

 ## Description

-PyNoIdle runs as a system tray application that automatically **wiggles** your mouse cursor to keep your system active.
+PyNoIdle runs as a system tray application that automatically simulates keyboard presses to keep your system active.
 It features a simple toggle interface and visual **notifications** to let you know when it's active.

 ## Features

 - **System Tray Integration**: Clean interface with start/stop toggle
-- **Smart Detection**: Only activates after detecting mouse inactivity
-- **Minimal Movement**: Subtle 1-pixel cursor movements
+- **Minimal Activity**: Subtle key presses that don't interfere with your work

 ## Requirements

-- Python 3.13+
-- Dependencies: mouse, pillow, pystray
+- Dependencies: keyboard, pillow, pystray

 ## Installation